 This can be a significantly better option for them, since, in most cases, after moving to Germany, they continue using the services offered by the bank from back home.
 After all, it’s way easier like this, since everything they need to do is transfer their account to the German branch and they’re good to go.

-The international banks in Germany can be classified according to their country of provenance, Most of them are based in the United Kingdom, but the number of French banks is also noticeable, while Swiss and overseas banks kept entering the country over the past years.
+The international (foreign) banks in Berlin, Hamburg, Munich, Cologne, Frankfurt am Main, Essen, Stuttgart, Dortmund, Düsseldorf, Bremen, Hanover, Leipzig Germany can be classified according to their country of provenance, Most of them are based in the United Kingdom, but the number of French banks is also noticeable, while Swiss and overseas banks kept entering the country over the past years.

 For example, a few of the most important UK banks are Barclays, Lloyds, Bank of Scotland and HSBC, while the biggest French financial institutions operating throughout the country are BNP Paribas and Societe Generale.
 Despite not being based in any of these two countries, Banco Santander also deserves being mentioned, same as ING Group and Credit Suisse.

 The United States is also integrated into the German financial system, through banks like Citibank, Merrill Lynch, Goldman Sachs or JP Morgan, the one who recently announced its own cryptocurrency.